dekoza/mtgpl/rules/M14_Rulebook.rst

 Commander
 ~~~~~~~~~
 In a Commander game, each player's deck is led by the legendary
-creature of his or her choice—fittingly, that's the deck's commander.
+creature of his or her choice—fittingly, that's the deck's *commander*.
 The rest of the deck is a specially crafted arsenal of creatures,
 artifacts, and other spells, designed to reflect the personality of
 that commander and take advantage of his or her strengths.
 A